Potential jurors return for the trial of a man charged with trying to assassinate Trump in Florida

 FORT PIERCE, Fla.
-(AP) — Potential jurors on Tuesday returned for a second day of screening in the trial of a man charged with trying to assassinate Donald Trump while he played golf last year in South Florida.
+(AP) — A prospective juror being screened Tuesday for the trial of a man charged with trying to assassinate Donald Trump while he played golf last year in South Florida was dismissed after saying he was present at Ryan Routh's arrest.

+Another man was excused during the second day of jury selection after saying that Routh had left a voicemail message at the construction company where he works several days before the assassination attempt.
+A woman was dismissed after saying she knew a deputy on the witness list.

+By midafternoon Tuesday, 70 of the 180 potential jurors had been excused during the first round of jury selection.
+Those who remained included a golf course superintendent who said Trump had offered him a job at a golf course in West Palm Beach several decades ago, but he had turned it down.

-Potential jurors being selected for the trial of Ryan Routh were asked whether they had hardships that would prevent them from serving on the jury and if they could adhere to the presumption of innocence for the defendant.
+The potential jurors were asked Tuesday morning whether they had hardships that would prevent them from serving on the jury and if they could adhere to the presumption of innocence for the defendant.

 A woman raised her hand and told U.S. District Judge Aileen Cannon that she had been following the case since the incident occurred and it would be hard to change her opinion.

-“I am MAGA and I love my president,” said the woman, who was one of the 20 people dismissed from the jury pool Tuesday morning
+“I am MAGA and I love my president,” the woman said, referring to Trump's “Make America Great Again” slogan.

 Cannon signed off on Routh’s request to represent himself but said court-appointed attorneys needed to remain as standby counsel.